lakejs/lake-docs/reference/nodes.md

 ### removeAttr()

-Removes the attribute with the specified name from every node.
+Removes the attribute with the specified name from every element.

 * Parameters: